Antonio Neto (footballer, born 1989)

 Antonio de Santana Portugal Neto (born 7 December 1989 in Bahia) is a Brazilian footballer who plays as a midfielder for VSI Tampa Bay FC in the USL Pro.

 Career

-Neto layed early with Ipatinga Futebol Clube and Associação Atlética São Francisco De Conde.
+Neto played early with Ipatinga Futebol Clube and Associação Atlética São Francisco De Conde.

 VSI Tampa Bay

 Neto signed with VSI Tampa Bay FC in March, 2013.
 He made his debut for the club on April 2, 2013 where he scored a debut goal in a 1-0 victory over Los Angeles Blues.